 There were celebrations all over the village.
 At about 10:30 am we went to a house across the road from us where this lovely catamaran is moored

-and where things were already under way and people were sipping things like bloody mary’s and vodka and orange to name a few.
+where things were already under way and people were sipping things like bloody mary’s and vodka and orange to name a few.

-and there was a wonderful array of appetizers to choose from
+There was a wonderful array of appetizers to choose from

 At around 1:30 pm, we made our way back to our apartments where my neighbour had put together a lovely spread.
 We ate some more and drank some more and enjoyed each other’s company until we could hear the parade coming down the road.
 We moved to the chairs we’d set up in the front of our building.
 By this time it was about 32 deg.
 C with a humidity of 100%.
 Yikes!